lemonstener/frog-feast/readme.md

 No fancy frameworks or libraries used, just plain CSS and Javascript.

-## How to use
+## Local Deployment

-Not much to it as to how to use it.
-Simply clone the repo onto your machine and open **index.html**.
+Since there are no libraries or frameworks involved the app does not require installing or setting anything up.
+Simply clone the repo in a folder on your computer, navigate to that folder and open **index.html**.

 ### Controls